 When it comes to hiking sandals, we’ve cycled through all the popular brands, including Chacos, Tevas, and Keens.
 When the weather is warm or there is water involved, I usually opt for hiking sandals over shoes, so I’ve spent a lot of trail miles in sandals.
-Tired of strapping what felt like heavy rubber bricks to my feet, and realizing there had to better options out there, I started searching for a great pair of minimalist hiking sandals.
+Tired of strapping what felt like heavy rubber bricks to my feet, and realizing there had to better options out there, I started searching for the best minimalist hiking sandals out there.

 I’d already switched out most of my shoes for barefoot or minimalist versions, so with summer coming up, hiking sandals were next on my list.